 Today’s Selective Service guidelines state, “Beliefs which qualify a registrant for CO status may be religious in nature, but don’t have to be.
 Beliefs may be moral or ethical; however, a man’s reasons for not wanting to participate in a war must not be based on politics, expediency, or self-interest.”

-In Gillette, Court reasoned all wars must be opposed not just "unjust" wars
+In Gillette, Court reasoned objectors must oppose all wars, not only "unjust" wars

 The Court in Gillette declined to provide additional relief to conscientious objectors to the Vietnam War.